nazime1/Principles-of-Software/docs/patterns.md

 ### Chain of Responsibility

-The **Chain of Responsibility** pattern helps developers <span style="color:blue;">avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request</span>.
+The **Chain of Responsibility** pattern helps developers <span style="color:#0091ff;">avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request</span>.
 Instead, use the pattern to chain the receiving objects together and pass the request along until an object handles it.
 A method called in one class will move up a class hierarchy until a method is found that can properly handle the call.
 In this example, we use a DvD class hierarchy to illustrate the strata necessary for deploying the Chain of Responsibility: